bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 Closed Issues:

+1. Datatype of the router-id: Closed by introducing binary datatype and using that for router-id

+1. babel-neighbor-address as IPv6-only: Closed by leaving as is (IPv4 and IPv6)

+1. babel-implementation-version includes the name of the implementation: Closed by adding "name" to description

+1. Delete external-cost?: Closed by deleting.

 1. Would it be useful to define some parameters for reporting statistics or logs? \[2 logs are now included.
 If others are needed they need to be proposed.
 See Open Issues for additional thoughts on logs and statistics.]